 Crane Knee Joints, or Knee Brackets.

 Knee joints are normally bolted to the building’s upright column portal frame.
 Please remember to leave enough room for the horizontal running rails, as well as the crane beam.
 We can advise on crane beam depths etc prior to an order being placed.
+More on gantry crane knee joints or track supports.

 10 things to think about before ordering crane support steelwork.